- My New Tattoo

 - crossing the road

-- Thai walking speed and lack of spatial awareness
+- The walking speed and lack of spatial awareness on sidewalks

 - taxis and motorbike taxis honking at me all the time

 - people not getting out of the way for ambulances